 Graduates of the M.A.
-Psychology program with specializations in Creativity, Innovation, & Leadership (CIL), Consciousness, Spirituality, and Integrative Health (CSIH), and Existential and Humanistic Psychology (EHP) are well-equipped for a wide range of fulfilling career opportunities.
+Psychology program with Specializations in Creativity, Innovation, & Leadership (CIL), Consciousness, Spirituality, and Integrative Health (CSIH), and Existential and Humanistic Psychology (EHP) are well-equipped for a wide range of fulfilling career opportunities.
 With the CIL specialization, students can pursue careers in leadership and organizational development, working as consultants, trainers, or managers in various industries, fostering innovation and creativity within teams and organizations.
-The CSIH specialization opens doors to careers in holistic health settings, wellness centers, or in integrative health, promoting well-being and facilitating individuals' spiritual and conscious growth.
+The CSIH specialization opens doors to careers in holistic health education, guidance, consulting, and mentoring; consciousness and spirituality teaching and research; and integrative health, wellness centers and industry, promoting well-being and individuals' spiritual and conscious growth, healthspan, and vibrant longevity.
 Graduates with the EHP specialization can explore careers such as humanistic fields as psychology educators, offering a compassionate and existential approach to professional and personal development.
-Additionally, these specializations provide a strong foundation for further doctoral studies, enabling students to pursue advanced research or academic positions in their chosen areas of specialization.
+Additionally, these Specializations provide a strong foundation for further doctoral studies, enabling students to pursue advanced research or academic positions in their chosen areas of Specialization.

 The M.A.
 Psychology program helps students develop professional skills from our experiential learning curriculum, empowering them to promote life-enhancing transformative change in individuals and community development programs.
-Graduates of this program will be positioned to advance their existing careers, begin a new career path, or to continue their education in a Ph.D.
+Graduates of this program will be positioned to advance their existing careers, begin a new career path, and/or to continue their education in a Ph.D.
 Psychology program.
 With a strong foundation in psychology, graduates may find work as researchers, teachers, consultants, mediators, and many other career paths.